Best Chicken Breeds for Beginners (2026 Picks)

 Cochins are the opposite of Leghorns.
 They're enormous, fluffy, slow-moving, and they lay... okay.
 People keep Cochins because they're absolutely lovable, not because they're egg machines.

 Egg production: 150 to 180 brown eggs per year.
-This is lower than most breeds on this list, but Cochins make up for it in personality.
+Lower than most breeds on this list, but Cochins make up for it in personality.

 Hardiness: Outstanding cold hardiness thanks to their heavy feathering, including feathered feet and legs.
-They struggle in hot, humid weather, though.
+They struggle in hot, humid weather.
 Keep them cool in summer.

 The broody factor: Cochins go broody frequently.
 If you want a hen that will hatch eggs for you, a Cochin is a natural incubator.
 If you just want eggs for breakfast, broodiness can be annoying.